abuindario/ForceVideo/README.md

   - The user will be notified by email.
 - Choose between Movies, Series or a Total subscritpion - the available content will be affected.
 - Avatar's related list.
+- If a new Account is created, a new avatar (Primary Avatar) will be created.

 ![accountRecordPage](https://github.com/abuindario/ForceVideo/assets/92298516/2c180759-2fa7-495d-9877-d74b12582379)